microsoft/DataConnectors/samples/TripPin/2-Rest/README.md

 ![FakeNav](../../../blobs/trippin2FakeNav.png)

 > Data combination checks do not occur when accessing multiple data sources from within an extension.
-Since all data source calls made from within the extension inherit the same authorization context, it is assumed they are "safe” to combine.
+Since all data source calls made from within the extension inherit the same authorization context, it is assumed they are "safe" to combine.
 Your extension will always be treated as a single data source when it comes to data combination rules.
 Users would still receive the regular privacy prompts when combining your source with other M sources.

 If you run Fiddler and click the **Refresh Preview** button in the Query Editor, you'll notice separate web requests for each item in your navigation table.
 This indicates that an eager evaluation is occurring, which isn't ideal when building navigation tables with a lot of elements.
 Subsequent lessons will show how to build a proper navigation table that supports lazy evaluation.